The WI has been campaigning since 2012 for more midwives to meet chronic shortages in maternity services. Find out more about the campaign below.

 There are chronic shortages of midwives.
-The NFWI calls on the government to increase investment in training, employment and retention of midwives in England and Wales to ensure services are adequately resources and are able to deliver a high standard of care.
+The NFWI calls on the Government to increase investment in the training, employment, and retention of midwives in England and Wales to ensure services are adequately resourced and are able to deliver a high standard of care.

-- The National Institute of Health and Care Excellence issues first ever safe-staffing guidance for midwifery services.
+February 2015: The National Institute for Health and Care Excellence (NICE) publishes the first ever guidance for safe staffing in maternity settings.

 Contact the NFWI

 - Phone: 020 7371 9300

 - Address: 104 New Kings Road, London SW6 4LY